nchagti/AnkiDeckBuilder/README.md

     - Use the tags or fields to create subdecks including subsets of words that you want to focus on.
         - **For example**, if you know you want to learn the top 1000 probability 7- and 8-letter bingos and JQXZ words, but you want to prioritize the bingos, then you can use the tags to create three subdecks within your Main Deck: one with the bingos, one with the JQXZ words, and one with all other words in your Main Deck.

-- **Fields by deck type**: Use these fields to search filter your decks
+- **Fields by deck type**: Use these fields to search, filter or sort your decks
-   - *Anagrams Deck*: question, answer, length, number of anagrams, number of vowels, number of unique letters, point value, probability orders, playability orders, number of anagrams
+   - *Anagrams Deck*: question, answer, length, number of anagrams, number of vowels, number of unique letters, point value, probability orders, playability orders, number of anagrams, probability sort key, playability sort key
    - *Leaves Deck*: leave, leave value, leave value range
    - *Definitions Deck*: word, definition

 - **Tags by deck type**: Use these tags to search and filter your decks
-   - *Anagrams Deck*: length, number of anagrams, number of vowels, probability order (individual), probabliity order (range), playability order (individual), playability order (range), part of speech, alternate spelling, contains jqxz
+   - *Anagrams Deck*: length, number of anagrams, number of vowels, probability order (individual), probabliity order (range), playability order (individual), playability order (range), part of speech, alternate spelling, contains JQXZ
    - *Leaves Deck*: length, number of blanks, leave value range
    - *Definitions Deck*: part of speech, alternate spellings, inner hook

-### 2. **Visual and Algorithmic Customizability**
+### 2. Visual and Algorithmic Customizability

 Customize the **appearance**, **behavior** and **organization** of your study decks: